SrcJonasLindner/phase-shifting-holography/README.md

   ### Measure the carrier frequency phase

- The phase shift of the hologram carrier frequency of each hologram has to be measured by the <kbd>Measure stack</kbd> of [TiltSeriesUI.s]().
+ The phase shift $\phi_n$ of the hologram carrier frequency of each hologram has to be measured by the <kbd>Measure stack</kbd> of [TiltSeriesUI.s]().
 The resulting line profile will be used as input for the next step.

   ### Reconstruction Matrix